SupahWeelz/Group_B_7135/README.md

     -ChatA.php: interface of chat room
     -ChatB.php: chat room backend
-    -Check_Application.php: checks if applicant has already applied to the job -Get_Image.php: gets user's profile picture from database -Job_Apps.php: gets list of jobs user has applied to -Job_Detail.php: unused
+    -Check_Application.php: checks if applicant has already applied to the job
+    -EmployeeListingAllCompanies: list of all employees working at companies registered in the system -Get_Image.php: gets user's profile picture from database -Job_Apps.php: gets list of jobs user has applied to -Job_Detail.php: unused